Natural Antacids & Heartburn Remedies that Work

 1) Digestive enzymes

 When you eat a meal, various enzymes help break the food into individual nutrients – fiber, fat, and protein – that your body needs.
-As you grow older, though, you produce fewer digestive enzymes.
+However, like stomach acid, as you grow older, you produce fewer digestive enzymes.
 Many patients report feeling bloated and uncomfortable after eating – a key symptom that they are low on digestive enzymes.

 The three most important digestive enzymes are lipase, which helps digest fat, amylase, which targets carbohydrates, and protease, for protein.
 These and other enzymes help make digestion more efficient.
 And that means you are more likely to absorb the healthy substances in your food and supplements.